markushylleberg/series-finder/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A React project that is connected with an API with tv-series.
+You can search all your favorite tv-series!

 ## Available Scripts